Fats and oils are neutral compounds made up of:

 - … are important components of the double membrane of all cells and cell organelles

-- ... accelerate the breakdown of lactate (lactate is a metabolic product of glycolysis; it is formed by the reduction of pyruvate to lactate; excess lactate makes legs heavy and muscles tired because they are over-acidified) (+)
+- … accelerate the breakdown of lactate (lactate is a metabolic product of glycolysis; it is produced by the reduction of pyruvate to lactate; excess lactate makes legs feel heavy and muscles tired, for example, because they are over-acidified) (+)

 Omega 3 (essential)